Gleemed/No-Pressure-Bot-TS/README.md

 # No Pressure Bot TS
- No Pressure Bot recoded in TypeScript
+- No Pressure Bot recoded in TypeScript
+- **WORK IN PROGRESS, NOT FINISHED**